shailist/shailist.github.io/_tabs/about.md

 Hello there!

 My name is Shai List.
-I'm an Israeli 22 years software developer.
+I'm a 22 years software developer.
 I really like programming for some reason.
 > I also like gaming and content creation but that's probably not why you are here.